 3. A brief series of summary white papers on sports wagering in the United States, including The Big Questions about industry expansion, and The Marketing Moment, focused on advertising in sports wagering.
 These white papers have an intended audience of U.S. policymakers, regulators, and the general public, so they aim for an accessible style, free of academic jargon.

 Please email us at firstname.lastname@example.org for a copy of any of the above reports in PDF.

 Our Current Research Projects page includes some of our current research interests, such as emerging technologies, esports, sports betting, responsible gambling, and gambling policy.

 Every three years, IGI also hosts the world's largest and most prestigious conference for gambling researchers and academics.
 Please see our Gambling & Risk Taking Conference page for more information.

-To further provide quality research to a wide-ranging audience, IGI’s academic journal, UNLV Gaming Research & Review, delivers double-blind, peer-reviewed research via its open access forum.
+To further provide quality research to a wide-ranging audience, IGI is home to UNLV Gaming Research & Review Journal, an academic publication that delivers double-blind, peer-reviewed research via its open access platform.

 Finally, all of our research efforts make their way into the classroom, as our executive education is driven by the latest findings in the world of research.